Infant food safety

 Foodborne illness (also foodborne disease and colloquially referred to as food poisoning) is any illness resulting from the food spoilage of contaminated food, pathogenic bacteria, viruses, or parasites that contaminate food.

 Infant food safety is the identification of risky food handling practices and the prevention of illness in infants.
 Foodborne illness is a serious health issue, especially for babies and children.

 Infants and young children are particularly vulnerable to foodborne illness because their immune systems are not developed enough to fight off foodborne bacterial infections.
-In fact, 800,000 illnesses affect children under the age of 10 in the U.S. each year.
+800,000 illnesses affect children under the age of 10 in the U.S. each year.

 Therefore, extra care should be taken when handling and preparing their food.

 Prevention

 Handwashing is the first step in maintaining the safety of infant food.
-Caregivers hands can pick up bacteria and spread bacteria to the baby.
+Caregivers' hands can pick up bacteria and spread bacteria to the baby.
 Situations in which one can encounter high levels of bacteria are: